Reviewing finding details and finding history in Security Hub - AWS Security Hub

 Overview tab

 This tab provides a summary of the finding.
-For example, you can see when the finding was created and last updated, in which account it exists, the source of the finding (for example, from a control check or an integration), and a link to remediation instructions in the Security Hub documentation.
+For example, you can see when the finding was created and last updated, in which account it exists, and the source of the finding.
+For control findings, you can also see the name of the associated AWS Config rule and a link to remediation instructions in the Security Hub documentation.

 On the Resources snapshot within the Overview tab, you can get a brief overview of the resources involved in a finding.
 For some resources, we include an option to Open resource and directly view an impacted resource in the relevant AWS service console.
 The History snapshot shows up to two changes made to the finding on the most recent date for which history is being tracked.
 The date must fall within the last 90 days.
 As an example, if you made one change yesterday and one today, the snapshot shows only today's change.
 To view earlier entries, switch to the History tab.